JLRipley314/Standalone-TwoPunctures-C-Cpp/README.md

 [TwoPunctures thorn](https://bitbucket.org/einsteintoolkit/einsteininitialdata),
 which is part of the [Einstein toolkit](https://einsteintoolkit.org/).
-The standalone code this code is based on also incorporated some speedups of the spectral interpolation methods, which are described in "An efficient spectral interpolation routine for the TwoPunctures code" *Vasileios Paschalidis, Zachariah B. Etienne, Roman Gold, Stuart L. Shapiro*, [arXiv:1304.0457](https://arxiv.org/abs/1304.0457)).
+The standalone code this code is based on also incorporated some speedups of the spectral interpolation methods, which are described in
+"An efficient spectral interpolation routine for the TwoPunctures code" *Vasileios Paschalidis, Zachariah B. Etienne, Roman Gold, Stuart L. Shapiro*, [arXiv:1304.0457](https://arxiv.org/abs/1304.0457)).

+The standalone TwoPunctures code added some C++ functionality, which limits the interoperability of the library with legacy software (namely, nr-mgh).
+We've added a C-api in the Source file ``TwoPunctures_c_api.h".

 ## Physics